longchengzhuo/LLM-Agent_cs194-196_Berkeley/README.md

-# Large Language Model Agents

-- This is my personal study note; the original course syllabus can be found in the table below ([original website](https://rdi.berkeley.edu/llm-agents/f24)).
+# This is my personal study note; the original course syllabus can be found in the table below ([original website](https://rdi.berkeley.edu/llm-agents/f24)).

 ## Course Description